rocambille/mvc-express/README.md

 - Item add: POST localhost:5000/items
 - Item deletion: DELETE localhost:5000/items/:id

-You can find all these routes declared in the file `src/controllers/ItemController.js`.
-You can add your own new routes by creating more controllers.
+You can find all these routes declared in the file `src/router.js`.
+You can add your own new routes, controllers and models.